kenokaicer/kanpachian/Readme.md

 - SteasByEvent is loading list when program starts, change that to a controller call only when needed
 - Change Category enum to Class
 - add image to events (then to bd)
-- rename properties to atributes when calling magic set
+- rename properties to attributes when calling magic set

-DONE?
+- Fix BD for SeatsByEvent and purchaes, n:n table in between (purchases connected to purchase lines)
-- SeatsByEvent has new atribute private $eventByDate; // Class EventByDate fix everyting that implies that
+- SeatsByEvent has new atribute private $eventByDate; // Class EventByDate, fix everyting that implies that

 TO DO

 - Typehint models with object
 - CreditCard should check if null when making a payment

-- Fix BD for SeatsByEvent and purchaes, n:n table in between
-- fix theaterDao try-catchs (use eventByDate as reference)
+- fix theaterDao try-catchs (use eventByDate as reference), remake theaterDao with improvementes from eventByDateDao

+- Check for clean up EventDao

 - login (hash+salt: https://www.sitepoint.com/hashing-passwords-php-5-5-password-hashing-api/)
+- user logged checks in controller contructor for admin